lebinary/compiler/README.md

 # A Compiler

-A compiler that translates a Java-like language into SaM assembly code for educational purposes.
+A compiler that translates a Java-like language into SaM (a JVM simulator) for educational purposes.